MaxMeiners/maxmeiners.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ### My story

 I’ve always been curious about how things work, which led me to pursue a degree in Applied Data Science & AI.
 Combining analytical thinking with creativity is something that drives me, whether it's building a new model or learning a new skill.
-When I’m not immersed in code or hitting the gym, I enjoy exploring new technologies and figuring out how they can solve real-world problems.
+When I’m not immersed in code or playing Padel, I enjoy exploring new technologies and figuring out how they can solve real-world problems.

 Want to see some of the projects I’ve worked on?
 Check them out on my [GitHub](https://github.com/maxmeiners).